omidkarami1337/omidkarami1337/README.md

 ###

-<p align="left">Hello to everyone and anyone who sees this page.<br>I’m Omid Karami, a Python programmer, and a bit of a researcher in robotics and artificial intelligence.<br>Here you can keep up with my projects.<br>This is my resume link: [https://omidkarami-dev-aezk.vercel.app/]</p>
+<p align="left">Hello to everyone and anyone who sees this page.<br>I’m Omid Karami, a Python programmer, and a bit of a researcher in pentest.<br>Here you can keep up with my projects.</p>

 ###